Early years support

 Most parents have difficult moments with their child, and deafness can sometimes make these situations even more challenging.
-Our Raising a Deaf Child workshops offer practical information, advice and support specifically for parents of deaf children.
+Our Raising a Deaf Child support can offer practical information and advice, specifically for parents of deaf children.

 Want to learn more, meet other families, and have fun taking part in different activities?
 Come and join us at one of our information days, and you’ll have the chance to find out more about supporting your child in a relaxed and friendly environment.
 Our events take place throughout the year, and the whole family is invited – keep checking back to find out where we’ll be next.

 “The best thing about today was meeting with parents who have gone through the same situation as me and my child.”

 "It takes a village to raise a child" – if your child attends a playgroup, nursery, or club, or even if your wider community wants to know more about deafness, we can help.
 Our deaf awareness sessions give clear, straightforward advice to those involved in supporting your child in the early years, and link with Scotland’s Curriculum for Excellence.
 If you, or someone you know, is interested in finding out more, get in contact.

 "Staff delivered the workshop well and understood the needs of the children.”

 Often the best advice comes from other parents – if you’re looking for a friendly face who knows exactly where you’re coming from, our parent volunteers are here.
 As parents of deaf children themselves, they can provide informal support when you are facing a particular challenge, whether at point of diagnosis or at a turning point in your child’s early childhood.
 Volunteers come from a variety of backgrounds, and we’ll be developing the network across the country over the next three years.
 You can get in touch yourself, or ask a professional to provide a referral on your behalf.